skyvers/skyve-dev-guide/_pages/internationalisation.md

 ### Setting a default language for a customer

-Internationalisation and language support can also be specified when declaring the customer using the _language_ attribute , .
+Internationalisation and language support can also be specified by declaring the customer _language_ attribute.

 ![Example Arabic with right-to-left](../assets/images/customers/arabic-detail.png "Example Arabic view with right-to-left")